its-jackson/lumbridge-raider-kt/README.md

 ### Purpose

-<p>A behaviour tree script that trains several skills in the Lumbridge area of RuneScape.</p>
+<p>A behavior tree script that trains several skills in the Lumbridge area of RuneScape.</p>
 <p>Premium UI/UX with fully automated script tasks.</p>
 <p>Following a "progressive" structure for leveling up skills efficiently.</p>